 Welcome to the fifth week of your pregnancy.
-It is still early in your pregnancy and you may have only recently tested positive.
+It is still early in your pregnancy, and you may have only recently tested positive.
 If you haven’t started having any pregnancy symptoms, you might be getting a little worried.
-In this week’s newsletter we are going to discuss some of the common fears and concerns in early pregnancy.
+But this is just a common fear about early pregnancy.
 Is cramping during pregnancy normal?
 What if you don’t have morning sickness?
 Does that mean something is wrong?
 We are going to help answer your questions about the most common things moms worry about in the first few weeks of their pregnancies.

 Common Fears and Concerns in Early Pregnancy

-Spotting or bleeding - 20-25% of women have spotting during pregnancy.
+Spotting or bleeding - Between 20-25 percent of women experience spotting during pregnancy.
 Spotting after sex or around the time your period would have been due is not uncommon.
 If you have spotting during your pregnancy, give your doctor a call.
-More than likely a phone call to your doctor will ease your mind.
+More than likely, a phone call to your doctor will ease your mind.

-No morning sickness- Some women have nausea or vomiting in early pregnancy.
-Other women only notice a slight queasy feeling occasionally and some women just don’t have problems with morning sickness at all.
-If you are one of the moms that don’t have morning sickness don’t worry.
-It is nothing to worry about.
+No morning sickness - Some women experience nausea or vomiting during early pregnancy and other women only notice a slight queasy feeling occasionally.
+Then there are some women who just don’t have problems with morning sickness at all.
+If you are one of the moms that doesn't have morning sickness, don’t worry.
+It is nothing to be alarmed about.

 Having sex - Many moms (and dads) worry about sex during early pregnancy.
-Your baby is surrounded by a sac of amniotic fluid which protects her and keeps her safe.
+Your baby is surrounded by a sac of amniotic fluid, which protects her and keeps her safe.
 Sex is not a cause of miscarriage.
-Unless you have had bleeding or your doctor advises you not to have sex, you can continue having sex as much as you want.
+Unless you have experienced bleeding or your doctor advises you not to have sex, you can continue having sex as much as you want to.

 Headaches During Pregnancy